 1. Existing chat threads still carry pre-update behavior

-The most common cause.
-The model in the current chat keeps mirroring whatever it was doing before you edited Instructions, because the chat’s running context is “winning” against the freshly saved rule.
+The most common cause by far.
+The model in the chat you’re testing in keeps mirroring whatever it did before you edited the instructions, because that chat’s running context is “winning” against the freshly saved rule.
+Edits apply to new chats only.

-How to spot it: Ask in the Project “repeat your Project Instructions verbatim, including any line about Python” — if it cannot quote the line, it was truncated.
+How to spot it: ask in the Project Repeat your Project instructions verbatim, including any line about Python.
+If it cannot quote the line, it was truncated or deweighted — shorten the instructions.

-If a file uploaded into Project Files contains Python code throughout, the model treats that as strong context evidence and may keep producing Python despite a rule against it.
+If a file in Project Files is full of Python, the model treats that as strong context evidence and may keep producing Python despite a one-line rule against it.
+A large corpus out-votes a short instruction.

-How to spot it: Remove the Python-heavy file temporarily and rerun — rule sticks = file was outvoting the rule.
+How to spot it: remove the Python-heavy file temporarily and rerun.
+Rule sticks = the file was out-voting it.

-You have 5 Projects with similar names.
-You edited “Q2 Campaign” but you are chatting in “Q2 Campaign (copy)” — the Instructions update never landed where you are testing.
+You have five Projects with similar names.
+You edited “Q2 Campaign” but you’re chatting in “Q2 Campaign (copy)” — the instructions update never landed where you’re testing.

-How to spot it: From the chat sidebar, click the Project name and verify it matches the one you just edited.
+How to spot it: in the chat, click the Project name in the header / sidebar and confirm it matches the one you just edited.

-Save sometimes silently fails if you closed the modal too fast or hit save while offline.
-The Instructions field reopens with old content.
+Save can silently fail if you closed the editor too fast or hit save while offline.
+The instructions field reopens with the old content.

-How to spot it: Reopen Project → Edit instructions — if the new text is not there, save never happened.
+How to spot it: reopen Project instructions.
+If the new text isn’t there, the save never happened.

 Before you start

-- Confirm you saved by reopening the Instructions modal — eyeball the actual stored text.
+- Confirm the save by reopening the Project instructions editor and eyeballing the actual stored text.

-- Note your Project name precisely; if duplicates exist, suffix one to disambiguate.
+- Note your Project name precisely; if duplicates exist, rename one to disambiguate.

 - Decide whether your rule is a hard constraint (model must obey) or a soft preference — wording matters.